Last updated: April 14, 2021

 Some of these changes may even force litigation between parties if there are no alternative resolutions sufficiently stated in their agreements.

-If you create a legal document online, have it carefully reviewed by a lawyer before putting your signature on it.
+Whether you create your legal document online or on paper, have it carefully reviewed by a lawyer before putting your signature on it.

 Documents May Be Outdated Or Inaccurate